 Also, make sure you have a plan for how you will store the rubbed ribs.
 Mine came in a plastic-wrapped styrofoam tray, so I re-wrapped it in plastic wrap.
 I tore off a couple of large pieces and placed the tray on it, leaving plenty of extra plastic wrap to wrap over the ribs once I placed them on the tray.

-Then it was time to put on my gloves, cut the tops off the peppers, and add them to my mini-prep with rest of the ingredients.
+Then it was time to put on my gloves, cut the tops off the peppers, and add them to my mini-prep with the rest of the ingredients.
 Pulsing for a minute or so had the rub blended to a smooth paste, and it was time to rub it onto the ribs.
 I put it onto the bottom first then placed the ribs onto the styrofoam tray and rubbed the top.
 The rub would have (sorry about this) rubbed off if I did the top first.

 I made sure to wash all of my equipment next while I was still wearing my gloves.
 After removing them, I wrapped the plastic wrap over the ribs and placed them into the refrigerator to marinate overnight.